You-Gao/Blog/_books/2024-10-26-absent-body.md

 Leder relates these same troubles to diagnosing visceral pains in medical practices:

-> "An experience of "tightness" in the chest could signal any a number of cardiac, respiratory, muscular, or even alimentary difficulties, given the imprecision of interoception."
+> "An experience of 'tightness' in the chest could signal any a number of cardiac, respiratory, muscular, or even alimentary difficulties, given the imprecision of interoception."

 ## The Dys-appearing Body